 As part of the submission process you will be required to warrant that you are submitting your original work, that you have the rights in the work, that you are submitting the work for first publication in the Journal and that it is not being considered for publication elsewhere and has not already been published elsewhere, and that you have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by you.

-SAGE Open Medicine is an open access, peer-reviewed journal.
-Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
-Publication costs of the journal are covered by the collection of Article Processing Charges which are paid by the funder, institutjion or author of each manuscript upon acceptance.
+SAGE Open Medicine is an open access, peer-reviewed journal indexed in .
+Each article accepted after peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
+Publication costs of the journal are covered by the collection of article processing charges, which are paid by the funder, institution or author of each manuscript upon acceptance.
 There is no charge for submitting a paper to the journal.

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity.
 Once the APC has been processed, your article will be prepared for publication and can appear online within an average of 20 working days.